Quality Control and Inspection in Metallography

 - Operator training: Ensuring all operators are properly trained

-- Calibrated equipment: Regular calibration of microscopes, hardness testers, and other instruments
+- Calibrated equipment: Regular calibration of microscopes, hardness testers, and other instruments — see Microscope Calibration below for the specific procedures that "calibration" means in practice for an optical microscope used for measurement.

 - Reference standards: Using reference samples to verify procedures